-Just last week, a radio host tried to tell me that weed can send a person into a ketamine-induced dream state and that swapping spit while sharing a joint is a health concern—you can listen to the entire train-wreck interview here (it starts at the 22-minute mark).
+Just last week, a radio host tried to tell me that weed can send a person into a k-hole and that swapping spit while sharing a joint is a health concern—you can listen to the entire trainwreck interview here (it starts at the 22-minute mark).

 This year is a double whammy because the Canadian government just announced its plans for legalizing cannabis by July 2018.
 And stateside, Donald Trump's administration seems to be pushing the war on drugs with a renewed enthusiasm.

 But not all hot takes are created equal.
 Depending on a person's profile or platform, some can be far more damaging than others.
-Without further adieu, here's a handy shortlist of some of the worst ones we've seen in recent years:
+Without further adieu, here's a handy shortlist of some of worst ones we've seen in recent times:

-Admittedly, Marc Emery, Canadian cannabis activist, knows a lot about pot; fighting for its legalization has been his life's work.
+Admittedly, Marc Emery knows a lot about pot—fighting for its legalization has been his life's work.
 But this week, in response to the government's proposed overhaul of impaired driving laws, Emery told Global that pot actually makes you a better driver.

 "This idea, one of the many myths I have to clear out in the next 18 months, is that pot impairs you.
 Marijuana makes you more self-aware of your situation, so you'll be a better driver if you smoke pot regularly."